 1. Time period planners

-All teacher planners should include a variation of time period planners.
+All teacher planners should include a variation of time period planners for the sake of flexibility.
 It’s important to have a daily planner in order to record activities, notes, reminders and lesson planning and at Penstripe, we provide planners that have allocation slots for up to 9 periods per day.